dvln/out/README.md

 11. Support for plugin formatters to roll your own format (can even support JSON output modes)
 12. Optional: "detailed" errors type adds stack from orig error instance, wrapping of errors

-Note: more documents on the last couple of options will be forthcoming.
+Note: more examples on the last couple of options will be forthcoming.

 # Usage